sikopet/blog/posts/unix-times.md

 Unix filesystem consists of two parts:

-* data blocks - contents of files and directories (special files with inode-name pairs)
+* data blocks - contents of files and directories (directories are special files with inode-name pairs)
 * index to those data blocks

 Entries in the index are called `inodes` (index nodes).
 Inodes contain metadata (data about data) on the files, like: